Three-time Super Bowl-winning Kansas City Chiefs tight end Travis Kelce has bought an ownership stake in a racehorse named Swift Delivery.

 Kelce is the latest professional athlete to get involved in the sport in an ownership capacity.
 Retired World Series winner Jayson Werth is a partial owner of Belmont Stakes winner Dornoch, and hockey player Erik Johnson has had shares of horses, some named after teammates and friends around the NHL, for several years.

-Swift Delivery has won his past two starts, each at Woodbine Racetrack outside Toronto, after finishing no better than third in his first six.
+Swift Delivery has won his past two starts, each at Woodbine Racetrack in Toronto, after finishing no better than third in his first six.
 Trainer Mark Casse was wowed by the horse’s first victory and said “the sky could be the limit for him.”

 Swift Delivery, ridden by jockey Patrick Husbands, is set to make his next start Saturday in a 1-mile race at Woodbine.
+Irwin said partner Gary Barber wanted to enter the horse in a more lucrative, $3.2 million race at Kentucky Downs before agreeing to this path instead.

 AP horse racing: https://apnews.com/hub/horse-racing